GSA-TTS/identity-handbook/_articles/glossary.md

 description: "Explanation of common terms, acronyms, and abbreviations"
 layout: article
 category: "Team"
+cSpell: ignore Authy CNSSI FedRAMP FYSA MBUN NISTIR TOTP requestees
 ---

 ## Overview

-This glossary is for possibly-confusing terms and abbrevations that come up working on, or talking about, Login.gov.
+This glossary is for possibly-confusing terms and abbreviations that come up working on, or talking about, Login.gov.

 Many of them are related to Identity Management ecosystem, our goal is to provide common terms to communicate about Identity without confusion.
 We will